Scroll Top

 Starting Growth Strategy Framework Development: Scheduling the Growth Strategy Worksessions

-In the past 18 months, since the impact of COVID, it’s been difficult for many organizations to schedule growth strategy meetings with their cross-functional leadership teams.
+Since COVID, it’s been difficult for many organizations to schedule growth strategy meetings with their cross-functional leadership teams.

-There are many reasons for this, but one basic reason is that the larger team needed for the growth strategy worksesssions may not be back at work regularly and/or able to set aside time to meet offsite.
+There are many reasons for this, but one basic reason is that the larger team needed for the growth strategy worksessions may not be back at work regularly and/or able to set aside time to meet offsite.

 If your brand has completed a growth strategy framework in the past year, we’d love to learn about how you overcame the challenges around focus and prioritization, along with logistics.